patil-aryan/2024Spr_projects/README.md

 *  Low Unemployment rates can lead to increase in Cryptocurrency prices, and vice versa
 *  The Federal Interest rates have a strong influence over Cryptocurrency prices
 *  Rise in inflation can cause the prices of Cryptocurrencies to decrease
-*  Cryptocurrency has similar trends to that of the US Dollar
+*  Cryptocurrency prices can change depending on the trends of the US Dollar

 ## Analysis -